alacielx/fileSort/ReadMe.txt

 - min_bates_number - Bates number will reset to this number after reaching max_bates_number
 - max_bates_number - When bates number reaches this number it will reset to min_bates_number
 - check_for_installs - Set to "True" to ignore checking for Installation Sheets
+- add_folder_time = Set to "True" to name folder with intials and current time ie. "AD 12.57 - 1.4 CLEAR", will use last batch time if within 5mins
+- last_batch_time = Last time a batch was sorted